Convex-Dev/design/papers/convex-whitepaper.md

 Internally, Blobs are stored as a Merkle tree of chunks of up to 4096 bytes in length.
 Blobs may exceed the size of working memory: they can technically be up to 2^63-1 bytes in length.

-Blobs could also be used as a basis for decentralised file storage, perhaps as a Layer 2 solution, in a manner similar to IPFS.
+Blobs could also be used as a basis for decentralised file storage, perhaps as a Layer 2 solution like IPFS.

 ##### Data Structures

 Convex supports a range of first-class data structures, primarily:

-* `Vector` - a sequence of values (e.g. `[1 2 3]`)
+* `Vector` - a sequence of values (e.g., `[1 2 3]`)
-* `List` a sequence of values usually used to represent code (e.g. `(foo bar baz)`)
+* `List` a sequence of values usually used to represent code (e.g., `(foo bar baz)`)
-* `Map` a mapping of keys to values (e.g. `{:bar 1, :baz 2}`}
+* `Map` a mapping of keys to values (e.g., `{:bar 1, :baz 2}`}
-* `Set` a set of values (e.g. `#{1 2 3}`)
+* `Set` a set of values (e.g., `#{1 2 3}`)

 All data structures are immutable, functional data structures that support structural sharing based on an underlying tree representation (in fact, a Merkle tree).
-Critically, these provide efficient `O(log n)` operations for append, access, update etc. without requiring expensive "copy on write" operations to preserve immutablility.
+Critically, these provide efficient `O(log n)` operations for append, access, update etc. without requiring expensive "copy on write" operations to preserve immutability.
 These data structures are similar to the data structures frequently found in modern functional programming languages such as Clojure, Scala or Haskell.

 A moderately high branching factor (typically 16) is used.
 This is important because: